seanmerron/Retirement-Roadmap/README.md

 -    You'll find many (not all) people in more expensive neighborhoods are strapped, fake and stuck trying to keep up with the Joneses.
 Being in the mid-lower tier neighborhoods can be a humbling experience full of neighborly people.
 -  Be more conscious of devices and lights you leave on in the house.
 Unplug devices you rarely use that still draw power when they are off.
 -  Your body can acclimate to certain temperatures so try to put the house temp higher in the summer and lower in the winter.
+-  Check http://www.benefits.gov/ for grants and tax credits that may apply to you.
+There is a ton for students, lower income individuals and children.

 Auto & Transport: Gas & Fuel
 -  Live closer to work, seriously.
 A long commute is wasting your time on this earth plus pissing away gas money and your cars value.